kyma-project/community/concepts/eventing-code-guidelines.md

 ### Table-driven tests

 [Table-driven tests](https://go.dev/blog/subtests) are a very common way of expressing `multiple` `test cases` while `sharing` the same test setup, thus avoiding test duplication.
-It also helps in providing context and meaning to the test cases.
+They also provide context and meaning to the test cases.

 **Conventions**:
-- We follow the convention that every test has a `name`.
-Input variables to the test are prefixed with `given` and expected output is prefixed with `want`.
+- Every test must have a `name`.
+Input variables to the test are prefixed with `given`, and expected output is prefixed with `want`.
 <!-- voting options for test input:
 1. given // currently suggested
 2. give